Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-02.md

 1. Describe Attributes
 1. Use HTML tags and their attributes
 1. Use HTML forms and form elements
+1. Use the validator to write better HTML

 <!-- > -->